reportportal/api-registry/README.md

 # ReportPortal APIs

 This repository contains gRPC protocol definitions for ReportPortal APIs and provides knowledge about its own services.
-You can use Protocol Buffers descriptions to generate your client's libraries or take pre-generated.
+You can use Protocol Buffers (Protobuf) descriptions to generate your client's libraries or take pre-generated.

 ## Overview

 ReportPortal APIs are deployed as the API Service.

-Some ReportPortal APIs use Protocol Buffers version 3 (proto3) as their Interface Definition Language (IDL) to define the API interface and the structure of the payload messages.
+Some ReportPortal APIs use Protobuf version 3 (proto3) as their Interface Definition Language (IDL) to define the API interface and the structure of the payload messages.

-## Usage
+## How to use

 ### Buf CLI